Cambridge English: Young Learners: A1 Movers

 The Listening paper has five parts and 25 questions in total.
 Each part begins with one or two examples.
 The children will hear each recording twice.

 Part 1 has a big picture.
 The picture shows people doing different things.
 Above and below the picture are some names.
 Children listen carefully to a conversation between an adult and a child.
 They draw a line from each name to the correct person in the big picture.
 Part 1 tests listening for names and descriptions.

 Part 2 has a short conversation between two people.
 There is a form or notebook page with some missing words (gaps).
 Children listen to the information in the recording and fill in each gap.
 The answer might be a word or a number.
 Part 2 tests listening for names, spellings and other information.

 Part 3 has a conversation between an adult and a child.
-In the conversation the child talks about what they did on different days of the week.
+In the conversation, the child talks about what they did on different days of the week.
 Children listen to the information in the recording and draw a line from the day of the week to the picture which shows what the child did on that day.
 Part 3 tests listening for specific information (past tense).

 Part 4 has five short conversations.
 There is a question and three pictures for each conversation.
 Children listen to each conversation and choose the right picture (A, B or C).
 Part 3 tests listening for specific information.

 Part 5 has a big picture which shows different objects.
 Children listen to a conversation between an adult and a child.
-The adult asks the child to colour in different objects in the picture and to write a simple word or draw an object.
+The adult asks the child to colour different objects in the picture and write a simple word or draw an object.
 Children have to follow the instructions given in the recording.
 Part 5 tests listening for words, colours and specific information.